ajgiuliani/MSj.jl/docs/src/manual.md

 | msJ.IC                | Ion current        | Vector{Real}                             | msfilter               |

+!!! note

+    The filtering function goes first through the argument and setup an array of scan num that match the conditions.
+Then it uses this array to calculate the average mass spectrum.
+So this procedure needs two passes through the data, which is not very efficient.
+This is a point to make better in the future.

 When the argument is restricted to a single value, such as `msJ.Scan(1)`, filtering is performed on that specific value.
 If the argument is a vector then filtering involves all the values within the range.
 Filtering on `msJ.scan([1,10])` means that the result will be obtained for scans ranging from 1 to 10.
 The same applies for all `FilterType`with the exception of `msJ.∆MZ`, for which the first value of the vector represents the *mz* and the second value represents the spread ∆mz, so that filtering is operated for all *mz* value in the range [m/z - ∆mz , m/z + ∆mz].
 The `msJ.RT`type may take a vector or vectors as argument, such `msJ.RT([ [1,10], [20, 30] ]).
 In that case, mass spectra will be averaged in [1,10] and [20,30] range.